monty58/tabby-flatpak/README.md

 # Terminus Flatpak

-This is a flatpak build configuration based on several electron flatpak apps.
+This is a [Terminus](https://eugeny.github.io/terminus/) build configuration for [Flatpak](https://flatpak.org/) based on several electron flatpak apps.

 There are a few issues that could not be solved:
 * Serial connections don't work because they are blocked by flatpak sandboxing.